Legal Guide to Private Communication: Know Your Rights and Responsibilities

 Legal Compliance

 When presented with valid legal process (subpoenas, court orders, warrants), services may be required to provide information to law enforcement.
-This means true anonymity from legal investigation is not guaranteed.
+This means complete privacy from legal investigation is not guaranteed.

 Content Policies